Hammerstad/xUnit-VW-Extension/README.md

 Additional CI tools may be supported, if they are using environment variables like `BUILD_ID` or `CI`.

+## Supported framework

+For now only .NET45 is tested.
+Support for additional versions of the framework will be added by demand.

 ## Inspiration

 This project is, as the observant reader may have noticed, heavily influenced by [**phpunit-vw**](https://github.com/hmlb/phpunit-vw).
 I felt that the .NET world also deserved such a wonderful tool, and ported it.

+The build scripts are borrowed from [**LightInject**](https://github.com/seesharper/LightInject/).

 ## Contribution